Southern California nest cam eagle flies for 1st time

+In this remote camera image by Friends of Big Bear Valley and Big Bear Eagle Nest Cam, released by the U.S. Forest Service, a young bald eagle, upper right, that the public watched hatch online on a Southern ... more

 BIG BEAR LAKE, Calif.
-(AP) — A young bald eagle that the public watched hatch online in a Southern California mountain nest has finally fledged.
+(AP) — A young bald eagle that the public watched hatch online in a Southern California mountain nest has finally made its first flight from the nest.

 San Bernardino National Forest spokesman Zach Behrens says the juvenile male let out a call at 6:19 a.m.
 Tuesday and flew off screen.

-Bald eagles typically fledge between 10 and 12 weeks of age but this one waited until he was 14 weeks old.
+Bald eagles typically make an inaugural flight between 10 and 12 weeks of age, but this one waited until he was 14 weeks old.

 Forest Service biologist robin Eliason says the bird will stay close to his parents over a few months to learn hunting skills and then will likely leave the area.